realtimedatalake/rtdl/README.md

 ## Quickstart
 1. Run `docker compose -f docker-compose.init.yml up -d`.
+    * **Note:** If any containers or processes fail when running this, run `docker compose -f docker-compose.init.yml down` and retry.
+The `catalog-db-init` service in the `rtdl_catalog-db-init` container sometimes fails on first run (it most likely has something to do with the healthcheck for `catalog-db` service returning `service_healthy` too early).
-2. After the `schemaTool` completes running in the `rtdl_catalog-init` container, kill and delete the rtdl container set.
-Run `docker compose -f docker-compose.init.yml down`
+2. After the `schemaTool` completes running in the `rtdl_catalog-init` container, kill and delete the rtdl container set by running `docker compose -f docker-compose.init.yml down`
 3. Run `docker compose up -d` every time after.
     * `docker compose down` to stop.